EmCat2000/manual/04-first-class-lists/index.md

 ![image610.png](assets/image610.png) <!--  style="width:3.34028in;height:0.91667in" alt="Macintosh HD:Users:bh:Desktop:vector-vector.png" / -->  ![image609.png](assets/image609.png) <!--  style="width:2.5625in;height:0.91667in" alt="Macintosh HD:Users:bh:Desktop:vector-monadic.png" / -->  ![image611.png](assets/image611.png) <!--  style="width:4.94444in;height:0.69444in" alt="Macintosh HD:Users:bh:Desktop:matrix-matrix.png" / -->

-Mathematicians,
-note in the last example above that the result is just a termwise application of the underlying function (7×3, 8×5, etc.), *not* matrix multiplication.
-See [Appendix B](../14-appendix-b-apl-features) for that.
+Mathematicians, note in the last example above that the result is just a termwise application of the underlying function (7×3, 8×5, etc.), *not* matrix multiplication.
+See @sec-appendix-b-apl for that.
 For a dyadic (two-input) function, if the lengths don’t agree, the length of the result (in each dimension) is the length of the shorter input:

 ![image612.png](assets/image612.png) <!--  style="width:5.74306in;height:0.69444in" alt="Macintosh HD:Users:bh:Desktop:matrix-ragged.png" / -->